 Years before his death, Eduardo donated to Peri Azar his unpublished novel "Los espermatozoides del diablo" and several notebooks with short stories.
 The novel and the short stories are still awaiting publication.

-After Eduardo's death in 2009, many publishers were concerned about his work and began to re-publish his books.
+After Eduardo's death in 2009, many publishers became aware about his work and began to re-publish his books.
 Among them Editorial La Papa, Salvaje Federal or Falta Envido.

 Originally Perrone's books were published by Ediciones de la Flor.